Qualitywatch

 Headlines

-- 23.7% of people attending A&E spent more than four hours from arrival to admission, transfer or discharge in August 2024 – meeting the 24% interim target for March 2024 five months after it was set.
+- 27% of people attending A&E spent more than four hours from arrival to admission, transfer or discharge in October 2024 – slipping further away from the 24% interim target for March 2024.

 Planned hospital care and diagnostic test waiting times

-- The waiting list to start elective (planned) care remained at 7.62 million between June and July 2024.
+- The waiting list to start elective (planned) care decreased slightly from 7.64 million to 7.57 million between August and September 2024.

-- 6.39 million people were waiting to start elective care in July 2024, similarly to the previous month.
-This is lower than the overall waiting list of 7.62 million because some people are waiting for multiple treatments.
+- 6.34 million people were waiting to start elective care in September 2024, which is a marginal decrease from the previous month.
+This is lower than the overall waiting list of 7.57 million because some people are waiting for multiple treatments.

 - There is a revised objective to have no more people waiting over 65 weeks to start consultant-led elective treatment by September 2024 (except where patients choose to wait longer), replacing the original objective for this to happen by March 2024.
-There were 50,900 waits over 65 weeks in July 2024, a drop of over 7,000 on the previous month.
+There were nearly 23,000 waits over 65 weeks in September, missing that objective, but this is half the number of waits in August 2024, when there were more than 45,500 waits over 65 weeks.

-- The median time that patients had been on the waiting list was 14.0 weeks in July 2024.
-This is similar to July last year, but nearly double what it was before the pandemic in July 2019 (7.3 weeks).
+- The median time that patients had been on the waiting list was 14.4 weeks in Septemeber 2024.
+This is a small improvement on September last year (14.7 weeks), but far greater than before the pandemic in September 2019 (8.0 weeks).

-- 22% of people waited over six weeks for a diagnostic test in June 2024.
-This is a slight improvement on the previous month, but is far beyond the 1% target, as well as the objective of 5% by March 2025.
+- 23% of people waited over six weeks for a diagnostic test in September 2024.
+This is a marginal improvement on the previous month, but is far beyond the 1% target, as well as the objective of 5% by March 2025.

 For more information, see our treatment waiting times and diagnostic test waiting times indicators.
 For information on the recategorisation of community service pathways, see the NHS statistical press notice.